knative/docs/docs/admin/eventing/broker-configuration.md

 EOF
 ```

-### Configuring the broker class
+### Configuring the Broker class

-To configure a broker class, you can modify the
+To configure a Broker class, you can modify the
 `eventing.knative.dev/broker.class` annotation and `spec.config` for the Broker
-object. `MTChannelBasedBroker` is the broker class default.
+object. `MTChannelBasedBroker` is the Broker class default.

 1. Modify the `eventing.knative.dev/broker.class` annotation.
 Replace
 `MTChannelBasedBroker` with the class type you want to use: